Focus on Positive First Impressions

 Offer Activities for Personal Expression and Mindfulness

 Be sure to have something on hand during the first few weeks of the school year that encourages mindfulness and artistic expression.
 Coloring pages, art projects, and journals are perfect for offering these qualities.
-You may wish to have plenty of the Back to School Coloring Pages available for early finishers or quiet reflection at the end of the day.
+You may wish to have plenty of the back to school coloring pages from this collection available for early finishers or quiet reflection at the close of the day.

 Have a great school year,